Yubari Melon

 Once the stem droops and the melon takes on a yellowish tinge, it’s ripe!

 UNTOLD STORY The results of hard work pay off!
-Here are some behind-the-scenes details about Yubari melons.
+Here are some behind-the-scenes details about Yubari Melons.

 But why are melons, traditionally associated with warm regions,